caseyscarborough/github/README.md

 # GitHub API v3 Wrapper

 This is a simple wrapper for GitHub's v3 API.
 It is in the EARLY stages of development.
+Knowing a little about [GitHub's API](http://developer.github.com/) will aid in its use.

 ## Installation